collapsed-stacks/startups/questions/7296/what-are-the-best-options-to-host-an-engineering-blog.md

 - posted by: [user5829](https://stackexchange.com/users/6930106/user5829) on 2015-09-10
 - score: -2

-<p>If you happen to be in electronics industry, you can check out www.valpont.com.
+If you happen to be in electronics industry, you can check out www.valpont.com.
 Valpont.com is to serve as a community and knowledge base for electronics professionals and businesses.
 We just launched it and yes I work here.
 You can register as a business and you can post news/white-papers/IPs/files/etc. You can also post events, polls, jobs, and items for sale (we have e-commerce feature).
 You can use "User Page" to serve as your "website".
 It supports many formatting but is not as flexibile as your own site to be clear.
 With your own site, you have to worry about how to get it known.
-So the main benefit of using valpont.com is to make your company more visible.<br>
+So the main benefit of using valpont.com is to make your company more visible.
 Feel free to give it a try and let us know how it works.
-The good side of being a startup is we take your feedback seriously.  </p>
+The good side of being a startup is we take your feedback seriously.